 Star Stickers.
 At any office supply or drug store, get a pack of star stickers, like a teacher would put on homework.
 You can let your child stick them all over black paper to make a starry sky, or make a holiday card by drawing a Christmas tree, and encouraging them to decorate it with the stars.

 Popsicle Stick Stars.
-Give your child 5 popsicle sticks to decorate with glitter glue.
-Assemble them into a star.
+Give your child 5 popsicle sticks to decorate with glitter glue or paint or markers.
+Then assemble them into a star.

 Books to Read